xiongxiaowen/ot-harjoitustyo/dokumentaatio/specification.md

 **Users**

 The application has a user role, normal end users as customers.
-A payment card store's storekeeper role as centralized admin will be added to the application.
+A payment card store's storekeeper role as centralized admin was added to the application in the later phase.

 **User interface**